-TED Fellow Camille Seaman photographs big ice and big clouds.
+TED Senior Fellow Camille Seaman photographs big ice and big clouds.

 Camille Seaman takes photographs all over the world using digital and film cameras in multiple formats.
 Since 2003, her work has concentrated on the fragile environment of the polar regions.
 Her current project concerns the beauty of natural environments in Siberia.

 Seaman's photographs have been published in Newsweek, Outside, Zeit Wissen, Men's Journal and more, and she has self-published many books on themes like “My China” and “Melting Away: Polar Images” through Fastback Creative Books, a company that she co-founded.
 In 2008, she was honored with a one-person exhibition, The Last Iceberg, at the National Academy of Sciences, Washington, DC.

 “It is not a death when [icebergs] melt; it is not an end, but a continuation of their path through the cycle of life.”

 “Each iceberg has its own individual personality. … Some refuse to give up and hold on to the bitter end, while others can't take it anymore and crumble in a fit of dramatic passion.”